Marcel Dries

 Marcel Dries (19 September 1929 – 27 September 2011) was a Belgian international footballer who played as a defender.

 Career

 Born in Antwerp, Dries played club football for Berchem Sport, Union Saint-Gilloise and KV Kortrijk.

 He earned a total of 31 caps for Belgium between 1953 and 1959, and participated at the 1954 FIFA World Cup.

+Personal life

+His father Léopold also played for Berchem Sport and earned 3 caps for Belgium in the 1920s.